Terradue/doc-tep-geohazards/source/cloud-administrator/cloud-import.rst

 * Access the CloudToolbox to be configured with a datapackage (for access guidance, see :doc:`ESA Toolbox Guide <../community-guide/cloud/esa_toolbox>` section)

-* From the CloudToolbo desktop, click on the *Portal Data Import* icon:
+* From the CloudToolbox desktop, click on the *Portal Data Import* icon:

 .. figure:: assets/import_1.png
 	:figclass: align-center